jackdoe/programming-for-kids/week-012.md

 ![game-82.png](./screenshots/game-82.png "game 82 screenshot")

-simple game with history, press S to save your position to a list of positions, and then B to go back to go back in time
+simple game with history, press S to save your position to a list of positions, and then B to go back in time

 ```
 import pgzrun